oxygenium-network/oxygenium/.autodoc/docs/markdown/util/src/main/scala/org/alephium/util/Service.md

 The `Service` trait has a method called `subServices` which returns an `ArraySeq` of sub-services that the service depends on.
 The sub-services are started and stopped in reverse order.

-This code can be used to define services in the Alephium project.
+This code can be used to define services in the Oxygenium project.
 For example, a service that depends on a database connection can extend the `Service` trait and implement the `startSelfOnce()` and `stopSelfOnce()` methods to start and stop the database connection.
 The service can also define any sub-services that it depends on in the `subServices` method.
 The `start()` and `stop()` methods can be used to start and stop the service and its sub-services.

 Example usage: